 With knowledge of Greek and Hebrew—the original languages of the Old and New Testaments—you will undoubtedly begin to read and understand God’s Word in a new light.
 Proficiency in these languages will also enable you to read, and perhaps eventually translate, other ancient and medieval original texts.
 In the biblical languages concentration, you will develop a strong foundation in Greek and Hebrew and dive into the world of exegesis.

-In addition to offering coursework in Hebrew and classical and Koine Greek, Gordon is among only a handful of undergraduate colleges that offer coursework in Syriac—another important language for reading ancient texts and understanding the worldview of early Christians.
+Gordon offers coursework in Hebrew and classical and Koine Greek—important languages for reading ancient texts and understanding the worldview of early Christians.
 Gordon’s partnership with nearby Gordon-Conwell Theological Seminary will expand your options for upper-level biblical language study.

 Biblical languages students often pursue seminary or graduate studies, or go on to do Bible translation work around the world.
 As a biblical studies major, you will be biblically and theologically grounded to follow the vocation that God has given you.
 Our graduates serve in a variety of vocations, including: